NEW: Information about the telemetry decoding.

 Finland became an independent state on 6 December 1917 – thus the centenary of Finland’s independence was celebrated throughout year 2017.

 Diverse and international centenary programme took place everywhere in Finland and abroad, emphasising Finland’s strengths, such as equality and democracy, providing opportunities to better understand the past, experiencing the jubilee together and setting the course for Finland’s future success.

-Suomi 100 satellite is one of the official projects of the centenary programme and it is definitely highest-flying one.
+Suomi 100 satellite was – and still is – one of the official projects of the centenary programme and it is definitely highest-flying one.

 The satellite emphasises the image and self-esteem of this high-tech country and views the Finnish scientific and technical knowhow hundred years back and peaks also to the future.
 It will bring together academia and laypersons in Finland behind a joint project looking up to space and down to Earth.

 The Suomi 100 satellite demonstrates how much the world has changed since the Finnish independence: both camera and radios have been the devices known in 1917.

 The satellite not only is connected to the ground via radio link but it will also listen to the nearby space with a special radio equipment.
 This VHF/UHF band radio will receive radio waves sent from the ground and the precise study of the received signals will reveal the structure and contents of the ionosphere, area in space around the Earth full of charged particles, originating mostly from the Sun.